 DWI & Controlled Substances Attorney in Raleigh

 Were you recently arrested for DWI because you were allegedly under the influence of an impairing substance or controlled substance?
-Contact Coolidge Law Firm as soon as possible to make sure that you have skilled legal representation fighting to protect your rights.
+Contact Coolidge Law Firm, your experienced DWI & controlled substances attorney in Raleigh, as soon as possible to make sure that you have skilled legal representation fighting to protect your rights.

 Our drugged driving attorneys represent clients throughout the greater Raleigh area, including Cary, Apex, Wake Forest, Garner, Holly Springs, Fuquay-Varina, Morrisville, and many other communities.
+We provide defense for controlled substance charges, drug possession cases, and felony offenses related to impaired driving.
 Call right now to have our firm provide a complete evaluation of your case during a free, confidential consultation.

 Controlled Substances DWI Lawyer in Raleigh